Depots C - D

 From January 1972 Crosville shared a depot with PMT in Biddulph.
 This was closed in March 1980 and the Crosville allocation of vehicles moved to Congleton to premises at the rear of the Cattle Market in Macclesfield Road.
 Congleton was an out-station of Macclesfield.
 The only building used at the depot was a Portakabin and one former bus SLP153 (DFM153H) was used as a static store.
 Also vehicles were filled from a mobile 'Bowser' fuel filler. (see photos).

-The depot passed to Beeline Buzz Company Limited trading as C-Line in November 1989 and closed shortly afterwards.
+The depot passed to Beeline Buzz Company Limited trading as C-Line in November 1989 and closed in November 1994.

 Corwen